 We provide housing, food, clothing, and security in a healthy environment with support, supervision and socialization.
 The Peace for Paul children are given the necessary tools to grow and to become functioning citizens of their community, in order to break the cycle of poverty they were born into.
 We are working with one child at a time and firmly believe that we CAN change the world one life at a time.

-Each home is managed by one social worker and three care takers, as well an Operations Manager that oversees the entire program in Uganda.
+Each home is managed by one social worker, three care takers, and two security guards.
+Additionally we employ a full time nurse who lives on site at Love Home.
+There is a maintenance person and his assistant who rotate between all three homes as well as an Operations Manager that oversees the entire program in Uganda.

 During school holidays, while the children are at home, we keep them busy and learning with supplemental education programs including: